 Weight: 1 lb 4.4 oz

-HOKA is another brand that makes exceptional trail runners and have been getting more and more into the hiking game.
-The Anacapa Breeze Low features recycled polyester material in the collars, mesh, and laces and the polyurethane sock liners are derived from 50% soybean oil.
-Other features include Vibram Megagrip outsoles with 5 millimeter lugs, compression-molded EVA midsoles, molded sock-liners, anatomical achilles construction, and HUBBLE heels for smoother impact.
+HOKA is another brand that makes exceptional trail runners and has been getting more and more into the hiking game.
+The Anacapa Breeze Low features recycled polyester material in the collars, mesh, and laces, and the polyurethane sock liners are derived from 50% soybean oil.
+Other features include Vibram Megagrip outsoles with 5-millimeter lugs, compression-molded EVA midsoles, molded sock-liners, anatomical Achilles construction, and HUBBLE heels for smoother impact.

 These HOKA hiking shoes were comfortable, breathable, and super supportive, and while many reviews claimed that sizing was off, our tester felt that they fit true to size (though they do have generous shoe volume).
 The only issue she noticed was that the tongue felt like it was rubbing against her ankle and while it didn’t hurt or cause blisters it was noticeable.
 For those who want plush comfort in a maximalist hiking shoe, we highly recommend the HOKA Anacapa Breeze Low.